 Significant differences were found between observed || and Qnet and the ERA5, MERRA2, and NCEP2 reanalyses.
 Some differences may stem from changes in the models, while others may arise from time-varying density and types of assimilated observations.
 NCEP, for example, has made improvements to their Climate Forecasts System Reanalysis (CFSR) which may explain changes in NCEP2 noted in 2011 and 2014 in Figures 5a and 5b (Saha et al, 2014).
-In ongoing work we look at the sources of differences, which can stem from both the algorithms used to compute the fluxes and the basic variables.
+In an ongoing work we look at the sources of differences, which can stem from both the algorithms used to compute the fluxes and the basic variables.
 Additionally, the reliance on bulk formulae for estimating fluxes continues to be addressed (Cronin et al., 2019).
 Observing packages with fast response sensors that enable direct computation of the turbulent fluxes are now being deployed on some buoys in parallel with the ASIMET systems and are yielding updates of the COARE flux algorithms (Edson et al., 2013).
 The ORS fluxes presented here were computed using COARE 3.0.
 Versions 3.5 and 3.6 are available (ftp1.esrl.noaa.gov and https://github.com/noaa-psd/pyCOARE).
 The ORS fluxes were computed again using COARE 3.6; the mean difference from COARE 3.0 for the ORS was 0.13 W m-2 for QL and -0.08 W m-2 for sensible heat flux (QS).
 COARE 3.6 yielded mean |t| that was 4% lower.
 The updates to the COARE algorithm do not significantly impact the findings.

 The ORS time series allow identification of significant biases found in reanalyses and in coupled models.
-Rwanalysis products have some temporal changes not seen in withheld observations.
+Reanalysis products have some temporal changes not seen in withheld observations.
 Care is recommended in using gridded reanalysis surface fields over the ocean.
 Significant biases in SST and Qnet were found in the historical run of the CMIP6 models, also suggesting care should be taken in using these models to examine the surface energy balance over the ocean and the evolution of SST.
 It is important to understand which of the heat flux components contribute most to the differences and consider the possible cancelation of errors among the four components.
 Mean Qnet values in Fig 6a are small in comparison to the magnitudes of mean Qe and QSW, comparable to those of mean QLW, and larger than those of Qs.
 Thus, Qnet has a particular sensitivity to accurate determination of Qe and QSW.
 Summing the differences of Qnet and each heat flux component across the three sites and three reanalyses, the overall reanalysis tradewind Qnet bias ranges from ~-10 to -30 W m-2 (too little into the ocean) which is characteristic of uncoupled atmospheric models when SST is specified (cf. Bretherton and Battisti, 2000).
 This bias is often a result of up to ~30 Wm-2 excess Qe extracted from the ocean in the reanalyses, QLW lost from the ocean that is ~5 to 15 Wm-2 too large in the reanalyses, and QSW into the ocean being up to ~15 Wm-2 too large in the reanalyses, accompanied by small sensible heat losses from the ocean that are too large in the reanalyses.
 While there are generally consistent differences (Fig. 6b) between reanalysis values and ORS observations across the three sites (e.g. Qe), there are a few distinct outliers within one product at a particular site (e.g. NCEP2 QSW too small at WHOTS).